 Had I focused on building a larger supply during my time off, I would have had less pressure to squeeze out every drop down the road.

-If this happens to you, I recommend reading my post on how I increased my milk supply and got things back on track after returning to work.
+If this happens to you, I recommend reading my post on how I increased my milk supply and got things back on track going back to work after maternity leave.

 DEVELOP A ROUTINE